ISISNeutronMuon/quickBayes/docs/source/cf/MCMC.rst

 The likelihoods are calculated for both the proposed, :math:`\underline{\theta}_j^{t+1}`, and current, :math:`\underline{\theta}_j^t`, walker positions.
 Then the ratio is taken and compared to a random number.
 The proposed value is accepted if the random number is smaller than the ratio.
-As a result the walker is not guranteed to update to the new position if its current values are good.
+As a result the walker is not guranteed to update to the new position if its current values are good enough.

 The combined effect of the two algorithms is that the walkers will eventually converge onto a distribution that describes the PDF.
 To make this tractable, a few extra conditions are needed.